MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-s2cell-function.md

 ## Returns

 The S2 cell token string value of a given geographic location.
-If the coordinates or levels are invalid, the query will produce an empty result.
+If the coordinates or levels are invalid, the query produces an empty result.

-## S2 Cell approximate area coverage per level value
+## S2 cell approximate area coverage per level value

-For every level, the size of the S2 Cell is similar but not exactly equal.
+For every level, the size of the S2 cell is similar but not exactly equal.
 Nearby cell sizes tend to be more equal.

 |Level|Minimum random cell edge length (UK)|Maximum random cell edge length (US)|
 |--|--|--|